-Now that you know the equation of frequency of sound waves and speed of sound, let's look at some exciting aspects about frequency, typical values of the speed of sound, and how to find a sound frequency and wavelength using the calculator.
+Now that you know the equation of frequency of sound waves and speed of sound let's look at some exciting aspects of frequency, typical values of the speed of sound, and how to find a sound frequency and wavelength using the calculator.

 Exciting aspects about the frequency and wavelength of sound waves

 The frequency of a sound determines how we perceive it.
-High-pitch sounds are indicative of high frequency, while a low-pitch implies low frequency.
+High-pitch sounds indicate high frequency, while a low-pitch implies low frequency.

 On the other hand, the wavelength is not a dependent quantity, as it depends on the speed of sound (inherent to the environment) and frequency (inherent to the source of the disturbance).